 The Finger Lakes town of Seneca Falls is believed to be the inspiration for the Bedford Falls setting of the Frank Capra classic, It’s A Wonderful Life.
 The town features a museum with artifacts and an annual festival held – when else? – every December, often featuring cast members from the film.
 Hot dog!

 Lucille Ball is probably more known for TV, but she started as a screen siren.
-Her hometown of Jamestown in the Chautauqua-Allegheny region is home to the Lucy Desi Museum with costumes, awards and more, and will soon welcome the National Comedy Center.
+Her hometown of Jamestown in the Chautauqua-Allegheny region is home to the Lucy Desi Museum with costumes, awards and more, as well as the National Comedy Center which celebrates all the greats of comedy.

 Sites connected to filmmakers and film characters